COVID-19 in Bulgaria: 278 New Cases in the Last 24 hours - Novinite.com - Sofia News Agency

 COVID-19 in Bulgaria: 278 New Cases in the Last 24 hours

+In the last 24 hours, 2,655 tests were performed, which means that 10 percent of those tested gave positive results.
+51% of new cases were not vaccinated.

+80% of those who died in the last 24 hours were also not vaccinated.

-69 people were hospitalized, 165 were cured.
-The total number of those hospitalized with a diagnosis of Covid is 365, of which 42 are in intensive care units.
+50 people were hospitalized and 260 were cured.
+The total number of those hospitalized with a covid diagnosis is 357, of which 39 are in intensive care units.

-In Bulgaria, 4,611,803 doses of vaccines against the disease have been administered, according to the data of the Unified Information Portal.
+In Bulgaria, 4,611,901 doses of vaccines against the coronavirus have been administered, according to the data of the Unified Information Portal.

 Follow Novinite.com on Twitter and Facebook